-- 1. Description, evidence and reflection are strong (S) in that it is well documented and highly convincing; or - 2.
-Description, evidence and reflection are adequate (A) in that it is both complete and credible; or - 3.
-At least one of description, evidence and reflection are inadequate (I) (or non-existent).
+- Description, evidence and reflection are strong in that it is well documented and highly convincing; or - 2.
+Description, evidence and reflection are adequate in that it is both complete and credible; or - 3.
+At least one of description, evidence and reflection are inadequate (or non-existent).

 Assessment should be completed within 6 weeks of the portfolio being received by the assessors.
-A maximum of 3 months duration can be requested in exceptional circumstances, bearing in mind that candidates must receive their results before the start of the next submission window (see above, pp. 9-10).
-The submission and assessment cycle is as follows.
+A maximum of 3 months duration can be requested in exceptional circumstances.